ebi-uniprot/uniprot-manual/help/checksum.md

 However UniProtKB may contain entries with identical sequences in case of multiple genes (paralogs).

+The checksum is computed as a [MD5](https://en.wikipedia.org/wiki/MD5) hash.

-The checksum is computed as the sequence 64-bit Cyclic Redundancy Check value (CRC64) using the generator polynomial: x64 + x4 + x3 + x + 1.
+Initially, the checksum was computed as the sequence 64-bit Cyclic Redundancy Check value (CRC64) using the generator polynomial: x64 + x4 + x3 + x + 1.
 The algorithm is described in the ISO 3309 standard.

 Press W.H., Flannery B.P., Teukolsky S.A. and Vetterling W.T.
 Cyclic redundancy and other checksums
-Numerical recipes in C 2nd ed., pp896-902, Cambridge University Press (1993))
+Numerical recipes in C 2nd ed., pp896-902, Cambridge University Press (1993)

+Both checksums are available in the UniProt data, although we recommend using the MD5 algorithm as the probability of checksum collisions for different sequences is lower.